 WP3: LIGHT-CURVE AND SPECTRAL ANALYSES: Another major scientific output that will originate from the quasar corpus catalogue generation will be the full and detailed light-curve and spectral analyses of the said catalogue.
 This will result in the discovery of light-curve trends with quasar type, new methods to measure black hole mass and the key science goal to see which quasars are “changing-look” objects.
 This WP will have a data science/machine learning aspect.
 The goal of this WP is to elucidate the physical processes that drive quasar variability.
 The full Light-Curve and Spectral Analyses that we envisaged will be a significant amount of work, leading to significant high-reward science.
 WP3 is medium-risk, high-reward.
 This level of investigation is highly novel, though we envisage no major barriers outside of our control to achieving our science goals and PDRA1, PDRA2, as well as the P.I.
 (NPR) and PhD1 effort will be directed towards this.
 As such, we deem this medium-risk.
 Key Deliverables: Measurements, for the first time of how the light-curves and spectra of quasars depend on key physical quasar properties e.g. MSMBH, luminosity, λ = log(L/LEdd), spin etc. These measurements will allow us to make direct comparisons to accretion disk models.

 WP4: ACCRETION DISK AND QUASAR FEEDBACK SIMULATIONS: New accretion models are needed to fully explain the observational data of “changing look” quasars that we have examples of today and the “Quasar Viscosity Crisis”.
 New radiation MHD codes begin to explain the observations here, but further development is needed to gain the desired deep understanding.
 Cosmological-scale hydrodynamic simulations with stellar and quasar feedbasck are now also online.
 The exceedingly ambitious goal of WP5 is to develop new holistic accretion disk-to-cosmological scale simulations that explain our observational results and link them to “quasar feedback”.
 WP4 is thus high-risk due to its novel nature and algorithmic complexity.
 We also envisage ramp- up time to get our theoretical simulations to the level that will be required by our beyond-the-state-of-the-art dataset.
 However, we mitigate this risk first by noting this will be the lead WP and top priority for PDRA3.
 We further mitigate this risk by invoking collaboration with accretion disk theorist Prof. Ken Rice (WKMR; Chair of Computational Astrophysics at the IfA, University of Edinburgh) and Prof. Romeel Dave (RSD; Chair of Physics in the IfA, University of Edinburgh).
-Thus PDRA3, NPR, potentially PDRA2, with guidance where nesceassy from WKMR and RSD would collaborate on this WP.
+Thus PDRA3, NPR, potentially PDRA2, with guidance where necessary from WKMR and RSD would collaborate on this WP.
 We thus classify WP4 as medium-to-high risk, very high-reward.
 Key Deliverables: New accretion disk models and theory that explain the light curve data of our beyond-the-state-of-the-art dataset.
 New galaxy evolution models, describing the hydrodynamics involved on galactic scales, but related to the quasar central engine.

 WP5: OBSERVATIONS OF QUASARS BY THE JAMES WEBB SPACE TELESCOPE: What are the star-